What Is Bitcoin and How Does It Work?

 Bitcoin (BTC) is a digital or virtual currency based on a peer-to-peer network created in 2009 to become a viable replacement of conventional fiat currencies and payment systems.
 Based on a decentralised mechanism, Bitcoin is denoted by BTC and aims to take control of money away from governments and huge organisations and give it to the people.
-Bitcoin isn't a physical entity; it's a code that exists on a ledger that's present on every computer within its network.
+It isn't a physical entity; it's a code that exists on a ledger that's present on every computer within its network.

 Every transaction that occurs on the blockchain is transparent and is visible to everyone.
-No bank, state, or central authority has any power over Bitcoin, and its price is strictly defined by demand and supply dynamics in the market.
+No central bank, state, or central authority has any power over Bitcoin, and its price is strictly defined by demand and supply dynamics in the market.
 Since 2009, BTC has become the most popular and valuable cryptocurrency, accepted by hundreds of retailers and brands worldwide.

 Why Was Bitcoin Invented?

 Launched in January 2009 by an anonymous individual or a team that goes by the pseudonym of Satoshi Nakamoto, Bitcoin blockchain and currency were created to take control of the money back from big financial institutions and governments and hand it over to the people.
 It was designed to work on an infrastructure that was transparent and decentralised.
 Moreover, it also enabled a higher level of anonymity and affordability.

-When Bitcoin came out, nations worldwide were struggling to deal with the recession caused by the US housing market crash.
+When it came out, nations worldwide were struggling to deal with the recession caused by the US housing market crash.
 The recession gave birth to the sense that these large financial institutions have an unreasonable amount of control over the country's economy.
 The regulations that were in place have failed to keep them in check.
 Apart from that, using these institutions for financial matters meant you had to share your personal information with them, deal with the delays, and pay a high transaction fee.

 It was the first cryptocurrency that attempted to solve those issues by providing an alternative to people who don't want to rely on banks to manage their finances and transactions.